fghaas/fghaas.github.io/content/articles/blog/industrious-compliance.md

 suffocates the creativity that's *really* needed to address a constantly changing environment.
-The idea is that if you collect all the metrics and do all the statistics and measure everything (in other ways, that you follow some "process" perfectly), you'll succeed.
+The idea is that if you collect all the metrics and do all the statistics and measure everything (in other words, if you follow some "process" perfectly), you'll succeed.

 That is so obviously non-sensical that the question becomes, *why the hell does anyone think that this works?*